mounikapenugonda/Sql_hackerrank/SQL/BAISC - EASY,MEDIUM,HARD/Select command (CITY TABLE).md

  Q4.
 Query all columns for a city in CITY with the ID 1661.

      Solution : SELECT * FROM CITY WHERE ID = 1661;
+ ### Average Population
+ Q5.Query the average population for all cities in CITY, rounded down to the nearest integer.

+    Solution : select round(avg(population)) from city;